 Perhaps most importantly, drive carefully.
 Don’t ride in other vehicles’ blind spots, focus on the road, and avoid distractions, never drive if you are intoxicated, and follow the rules of the road.
 Driving carefully is entirely in your hands.
 Don’t increase the danger level of riding a motorcycle; drive carefully.

-Have You Suffered from a Motorcycle Accident Injury?
+Have You Suffered from a Motorcycle Accident Injury in Florida?

 At Abrahamson & Uiterwyk, we have helped motorcyclists fight for their legal rights for over 30 years.
-Motorcycle accidents are one of our firm’s focus areas, so we have the experience necessary to help you through any type of motorcycle accident.
+Florida motorcycle accidents are one of our firm’s focus areas, so we have the experience necessary to help you through any type of motorcycle accident.